matloff/worthycsds/README.md

   still have some time; I think I'll start writing that first function."
   The same ideas apply to starting lengthy/challenging math assignments and so on.

+Needless to say, if things get to extremes, you may find that talking to someone in your university counseling service is helpful.

 ## Avoid taking many courses in your major on a P/NP grading basis